doodlewind/react-ssd1306/docs/tutorial.md

 })()
 ```

 In fact, there are many Python modules on Raspberry Pi that have done this for you.
 So why do we have to reinvent the wheel in JS again?
-Because only JS has the “Learn once, write anywhere” React!
+Because only JS has the "Learn once, write anywhere" React!
 Let's come to the last step, connect React to this chip!

 ## Implement React rendering backend
 Implementing a React renderer sounds like challenging.
 In fact, it’s probably not as complicated as what you imagine.
 The community has good tutorials like [Making a custom React renderer](https://github.com/nitin42/Making-a-custom-React-renderer), telling you how to implement your own renderer from zero to one.
 But in our case, this tutorial is not that complete.
 Two points are not covered: